 - Assignments may be given in school districts in mainland Spain or in overseas regions such as the Canary Islands and islands like Mallorca;

-- Participants receive a stipend (net 700 Euro per month - sometimes higher in Madrid), health insurance and a long-stay student visa for Spain covering the duration of their assignment with Cultural Ambassadors.
+- Participants receive a stipend (between 700-1000 Euro per month - sometimes higher in Madrid, Valencia, or Galicia), health insurance and a long-stay student visa for Spain covering the duration of their assignment with Cultural Ambassadors.

 - Participants are responsible for covering travel costs to & from Spain.

 Cultural Ambassadors applications are evaluated based on a list of criteria that are indicative of a candidate’s potential for successful participation in the program.
 To apply for NALCAP, you must meet the following requirements:

-- Academic Requirements: Hold a minimum of a BA or BS by the end of the academic year preceding the start of the program, be a junior or a senior, or have become a university graduate;
+- Meet the academic requirements: Hold a minimum of a BA or BS by the end of the academic year preceding the start of the program, be a junior or a senior, or have become a university graduate

-- Demonstrative communicative skills in Spanish - the official program website states: "Official college transcripts, high school records, Spanish language certificates or others may be uploaded as an extra proof of language competence."
+- Demonstrate communicative skills in Spanish - the official program website states: "Official college transcripts, high school records, Spanish language certificates or others may be uploaded as an extra proof of language competence"